Regulatory Agency: New Jersey Department of Environmental Protection, (NJDEP)

 - Investigative activities at some of the sites identified contaminants in soil requiring remediation.

-- Soil and groundwater remediation consisted of ISCO.
+- Soil remediation consisted of excavation and off-site disposal.

 - Within four years, RAOs were issued for 25 of the 26 sites.